 number of these objectives.

 The Committee has issued a call for views.
-The call for written views will close on Thursday 13 September.
+The call for written views closed on Thursday 13 September.

 Read the Call for Views

 Read the written submissions

 On 30 August 2018, the Minister for Energy, Connectivity and the Islands wrote to the Committee to inform it of the steps that the Scottish Government has taken recently.